-In 13 out of 24 SPN which had CT value less than 150 HU, scanning in the region of the nodules was repeated after administration of intravenous contrast; 11 cases showed no preferential enhancement, i.e. CT value after contrast increased by 10-20 HU.
-2 cases demonstrated preferential uptake of contrast, i.e. CT value after contrast administration increased by 40-60 HU.
-These 2 cases on dynamic CT, followed by plotting of time density curve with reconstruction and horizontal profile, were diagnosed as arteriovenous malformations.
+In 13 out of 24 SPN which had CT value less than 150 HU, scanning in the region of the nodules was repeated after administration of intravenous contrast; 11 cases showed no preferential enhancement , i.e. CT value after contrast increased by small neumerical value of 10-20 HU.
+2 cases demonstrated preferential uptake of contrast, i.e. CT value after contrast administration increased by 60-70 HU.
+These 2 cases were subjected to dynamic CT, followed by plotting of time density curve with reconstruction and horizontal profile, were diagnosed as arteriovenous malformations.